 NEPI was developed at INRIA, Sophia Antipolis France.
 A first prototype was implemented in 2010.
 Versions 1.0 and 2.0 were released in 2011 and 2012, respectively.
-The current version is 3.0, and it was completely redesigned and rewritten to broaden the scope, and to include several new features, which will be described in detail in this document.
-The following people has contributed to the project:
+The current NEPI version is 3.0.

+The following people have contributed to the project: